Fort Apalachicola |

 Fort Rosa (1841), on the Suwannee River at "Blunt's Ferry".
 Also known as Norton's (or North's) Station.
 Regarrisoned in 1842 as Fort Norton (1), aka Fort Repose.

-Fort Dearborn (1838), near Fargo at confluence of Suwanoochee Creek and Suwannee River.
+Fort Dearborn (1838), reportedly located 13 miles south of Fort Floyd (2), near Fargo at the confluence of Suwanoochee Creek and the Suwannee River.
 State marker near site.

 Echols County:

-Fort Gilmer (2) (1838 - 1841), southwest of Fargo on the Suwannee River below Suwanoochee Creek.
-State marker at site.
+Fort Gilmer (3) (1838 - 1841), southwest of Fargo on the Suwannee River, below Suwanoochee Creek.
+State marker on US 441 has been removed or is missing.

 Unknown locations: